workanator/go-ataman/README.md

 with text attribute manipulation contained in text template.
 The idea is similar to HTML, e.g. `<span style="color:green">Hello!</span>`

+**ataman** is not a full-featured template processor.
+It aims only on simple terminal text attribute, graphic mode in ANSI terms, manipulations using ANSI sequences.

+## Features

+- Parsing and rendering template with single iteration.
+- Minimal memory allocations with pooling.
+- Thread-safe parsing and rendering.
+- Fully customizable decoration of tags.

 ## Installation

 To install the package use `go get github.com/workanator/go-ataman...`